10031 Junior Canadian Rangers Personnel Screening

 Screening Levels

-5.1 Screening requirements are based on the type of support or engagement to the JCR Program and the level of interaction the adult has with JCRs.
-The three levels of screening are:
+- 5.1 Screening requirements are based on the type of support or engagement to the JCR Program and the level of interaction the adult has with JCRs.
+Examples of adults who would not require a screening are: a visitor to the training location who will be supervised at all times during their visit, or other users of a facility who do not interact with JCRs unsupervised.

 - Full Screening.
-The screening level required for any adult who has direct contact with a JCR or where direct contact is probable, as well as all Patrol Leaders, JCR Instructors, and ACs.
-This may apply to CAF Reg F and P Res members, DND employees and civilian contractors in accordance with their type of engagement.
+The screening level required for any adult who has direct unsupervised contact with a JCR or where direct unsupervised contact is probable, as well as all Patrol Leaders, Patrol 2ICs, and JCRIs.
+This may apply to CAF members, DND employees, volunteers, and civilian contractors in accordance with their type of engagement.

 Screening Validity Period